Neurasthenia: Symptoms

 According to a 1922 osteopath, the Venus de Milo was "neurasthenic as her stomach was not in the proper position".

 The condition was explained as being a result of exhaustion of the central nervous system's energy reserves, which Beard attributed to modern civilization.
 Physicians in the Beard school of thought associated neurasthenia with the stresses of urbanization and with stress suffered as a result of the increasingly competitive business environment.
-Typically, it was associated with upper class people and with professionals working in sedentary occupations, but really can apply to anyone who lives within the monetary system.
+Typically, it was associated with upper class people and with professionals working in sedentary occupations, but could still apply to anybody working within a monetary system.

 Freud included a variety of physical symptoms into this category, including fatigue, dyspepsia with flatulence, and indications of intra-cranial pressure and spinal irritation.
 In common with some other people of the time, he believed this condition to be due to "non-completed coitus" or the non-completion of the higher cultural correlate thereof, or to "infrequency of emissions" or the infrequent practice of the higher cultural correlate thereof.
 Later, Freud formulated that in cases of coitus interruptus as well as in cases of masturbation, there was "an insufficient libidinal discharge" that had a poisoning effect on the organism, in other words, neurasthenia was the result of (auto)intoxication.
 Eventually he separated it from anxiety neurosis, though he believed that a combination of the two conditions existed in many cases.

 In 19th-century Britain and, by extension, across the British Empire, neurasthenia was also used to describe mental exhaustion or fatigue in “brain workers” or in the context of “overstudy”.
 This use was often synonymous with the term “brain fag”.

 Diagnosis

 From 1869, neurasthenia became a "popular" diagnosis, expanding to include such symptoms as weakness, dizziness and fainting.
 A common treatment promoted by neurologist S. Weir Mitchell was the rest cure, especially for women.
 Data from this period gleaned from the Annual Reports of Queen Square Hospital, London, indicates that the diagnosis was balanced between the sexes and had a presence within Europe.
 Virginia Woolf was known to have been forced to have rest cures, which she describes in her book On Being Ill.
 Charlotte Perkins Gilman's protagonist in The Yellow Wallpaper also suffers under the auspices of rest cure doctors, much as Gilman herself did.
-Marcel Proust was said to suffer from neurasthenia.
+Marcel Proust was said to have neurasthenia.
 To capitalize on this epidemic, the Rexall drug company introduced a medication called "Americanitis Elixir" which claimed to be a soother for any bouts related to neurasthenia.